KrispyTech/airneis/docs/design/README.md

 ![Pages](./images/pages.png)

 A page containing the website and mobile mock-ups.
-We provide a visual of each page for both displays: web & mobile
+We provide a visual of each page for both displays: web & mobile.
+This page contains all the design elements for our website.